alvations/usaarhat-repo/MeeT-Moses.md

 echo """„Frau Präsidentin!
 Ist meine Stimme mitgezählt worden?""" | perl ${MOSES_SCRIPT}/tokenizer/tokenizer.perl -l de

 echo """„Frau Präsidentin!
-Ist meine Stimme mitgezählt worden?""" > test.in cat test.in | perl ${MOSES_SCRIPT}/tokenizer/tokenizer.perl -l de > test.out
+Ist meine Stimme mitgezählt worden?""" > test.in cat test.in cat test.in | perl ${MOSES_SCRIPT}/tokenizer/tokenizer.perl -l de > test.out
 cat test.out
 ```

+ - Note that the punctuations are spaced out and Moses tokenizer doesn't do sentence tokenization.
+Each line of the input file is independent of the next line.
+ - Also note the language option that you can use.

 **How to TrueCase text with Moses toolkit**